oit-ipbl/final_competition/README.md

 1. Technical aspects (0 to 5 points): Technical excellence in image processing and robot programming.
 Evaluate the quality and quantity based on the technical perspective of the product.
 2. Attractiveness aspects (0 to 5 points): Attractiveness of the content.
 Evaluate the extent to which you found the presentations, videos, and demonstrations to be attractiveness.

-## Reference

-The slides submitted by each team in [Team Exercise 1 of the pre-learning](https://github.com/oit-ipbl/Integration/blob/main/team_exercise/team_exercise.md#exercise1-team-development) will be made available on Slack.
-For the final competition, please refer to the slides of other teams and do your best!